*Mr. Cuban may receive financial compensation for his support.

 When it comes to state income tax, Iowa upholds pass-through taxation.
 Unless the business elects to be taxed as a corporation, LLCs are not taxed separately from their owners.
 However, Iowa LLCs are subject to a variety of non-income-related taxes.
 Iowa business taxes may include:

 To understand your state tax burden, consider visiting the Iowa Department of Revenue education center for more information.

 If you file online with the Iowa Secretary of State’s Fast Track Filing system, your Certificate of Organization is typically approved within 24 hours.
 If you choose to submit by fax or mail, processing time ranges from several days to several weeks.

-No, you do not need to file your LLC’s Operating Agreement with the state of Iowa.
-In fact, Iowa doesn’t require LLCs to create an Operating Agreement at all.
-However, drafting an Operating Agreement legitimizes your business, prevents future disagreements between the business’s owners, and tailors the LLC’s rules to fit your needs and expectations.
+No, you don’t need to file your LLC’s operating agreement with the state of Iowa.
+In fact, Iowa doesn’t require LLCs to create an operating agreement at all.
+However, drafting an operating agreement helps legitimize your business, helps prevent future disagreements between the business’s owners, and tailors the LLC’s rules to fit your needs and expectations.